 If someone is confused by an aspect of your story, check to see if the information appears in the writing.
-Maybe you had an idea clear in your imagination which didn't communicate clearly on the page.
+If it does, then maybe the listener's attention had wandered.
+Or maybe while you had an idea clear in your mind while you were writing, it didn't communicate through the script.

-Or maybe the person reading your story stopped paying attention.
-In this case, were they bored?
-Perhaps your story simply wasn't their cup of tea, but if ten people's attentions drift then this probably indicates a weakness in that particular story.
+Did people seem to stop paying attention while you were reading your story?
+Perhaps your tale simply wasn't their cup of tea, but if ten people's attentions drift then this probably indicates weakness in plot or pace.

 Don't take criticism as a personal affront to your undiscovered genius!
 If you are too precious about your writing you will never improve it.
 Writing is a craft, and like all crafts it has to be learned and developed over time with continued practice.

-A destructive writers group will spout opinions as if they're absolutes.
-New members will quickly leave the snarky clique to their snarking, or even be deterred from writing anything else.
-Snarks aren't interested in anyone's writing but their own, regardless of merit.
+A destructive writers group will spout opinions as absolutes.
+New members will quickly leave the snarky clique or could even be deterred from writing anything else.
+Such groups aren't interested in anyone's writing but their own.
 If confronted with such people, politely enquire into their publishing credits.
 Most have none.

 A useful writers group, on the other hand, offers constructive criticism which helps its members improve their writing.
-Its members are not in competition with each other; there are no cliques.
-Its members feel inspired and encouraged to write more, to improve their craft, and look forward to remaining long-standing, active group members.
+Its members are not in competition with each other but help each other to feel inspired and encouraged to write more, to improve their craft, and look forward to remaining long-standing, active group members.